robmatesick/linux-media-server/README.md

-# linux-media-server
+# linux-media-server 🎥 🎵 📺
-Configuration for a Linux-based media server with Plex.
+Configuration for a :penguin: Linux-based media server with Plex.
 Making use of Docker Compose.
 Tested with Ubuntu Server LTS.

 ## Architecture